Nootropics appear to be a rapidly-growing trend in the supplement industry, with some of the most popular ones being L-tyrosine supplements.

 There are a number of common signs and symptoms that will indicate if your level of stress is high.

 Symptoms of Stress

 Signs and symptoms that your stress level is too high include:

 - Tightness in your neck and shoulder muscles.

 - Headaches, particularly at the base and crown of your head.

 Stress and Your Health

 Your body responds to stress by releasing hormones, such as norepinephrine and cortisol.

-This causes the release of energy stored in the muscles, boosting your heart rate, raising your blood pressure and slowing down metabolic function such as immunity, digestion, growth, and reproduction.
+This causes the release of energy stored in the muscles, boosting your heart rate, and slowing down metabolic function such as immunity, digestion, growth, and reproduction.